 Discover a different U!
 This is the slogan you will see when you visit SMU Open House.
-Compared to the other universities in Singapore, SMU promotes a more interactive learning environment: no lecture hall, no tutorial room, but seminar rooms with table layout that is conducive for discussion.
-Yes, basically you need to talk more as a student in SMU.
-And the talking starts even before you get admitted, because everyone applying for SMU has to go through an interview.
+Compared to the other universities in Singapore, SMU promotes a more interactive learning environment: no lecture hall, no tutorial room, but seminar rooms with a table layout that is conducive to discussion.
+Yes, you basically need to talk more as a student in SMU.
+And the talking starts even before you get admitted because everyone applying for SMU has to go through an interview.

 So take a breath and let’s look at some common interview questions to see what we mean by that.
 The questions can be generally divided into 4 types: personal experiences questions, SMU-related questions, brainteasers and current affairs.

 Tell me your greatest achievement in your high school.

 This question is very likely to be asked, but surprisingly many students are still caught on the spot.
 Stay away from stories like getting an A for your paper or class project.
 Say something less academic.
 Think about your CCA.
 Were you a regular volunteer at an organisation where you contributed a lot?
 Did you manage to encourage your teammate in a competition so everyone stayed motivated?